 Here at zioxi we are committed to helping you use less energy in schools, universities and businesses.
 Therefore, we have developed our onView technology which has an automatic ‘Green Charge’ function that communicates with the National Grid and forecasts when the greenest times to consume energy will be over the coming 48 hours.
 When you are charging your laptops in your charging trolley, or rechargeable powerHubs or your ipads in their charging cart you can be sure that you are only consuming energy at the times of day and night when the power generation from renewable sources is at its peak.
 Our onView technology can also be implemented in desks, tables, lecterns and other power consuming items of furniture so power can be automatically turned off when not in use.

-The Zioxi powerHubs Towers and powerHub Quad and Cube use our OnView patented technology to store Green Energy in batteries for distribution anytime and anywhere it is needed.
+The Zioxi powerHubs Towers and powerHub Surface and Cube use our onView patented technology to store Green Energy in batteries for distribution anytime and anywhere it is needed.
 We are committed to a greener future for all.